mmartinezluis/blog-website-prototype/README.md

 ```
 2. Open the cloned folder using a code editor.
 For VScode this would be `cd blog-website-prototype`, then `code .`.
 3. Once open, run `npm install`.
 4. Finally, run `npm start`.
-At ths point, a new tap in your browser opens and the app loads on the page.
+At this point, a new tap in your browser opens and the app loads on the page.